sensu/sensu-docs/content/sensu-go/6.6/api/core/roles.md

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/roles/:role` API endpoint to update the verbs array within the rules array for the `global-event-admin` role, resulting in an HTTP `200 OK` response and the updated role definition.
+In the following example, an HTTP PATCH request is submitted to the `/roles/:role` API endpoint to update the verbs array within the rules array for the `global-event-admin` role, resulting in an `HTTP/1.1 200 OK` response and the updated role definition.

 We support [JSON merge patches][4], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.